kryzar/LoLaTeXcv/README.md

 \lltxTitle{Big section title}
 ```

 This is where the fun begins.
-This simple command was made to divide mu CV into big sections : *Learning*, *Involvement* and *Miscellanea*.
-It is optional and must be used carefully.
+This simple command was created to divide my CV into big sections : *Learning*, *Involvement* and *Miscellanea*.
+It is optional and should be used carefully.
 Use it because it is relevant, not because it is sexy.
 This is how it is displayed.

 ![A simple example of `lltxTitle`](Screenshots/lltxTitle.png)